 Ultra Premium Luster is described by Epson as the ultimate "every day" photo paper.
 It closely resembles E surface papers popular with darkroom printers and has a great black density and color gamut.
 It is suitable for most images.

 Legacy Platine is a smooth surface, satin finish cotton fibre paper emulating the look of a traditional silver halide paper.
+The finish is similar to Luster.
 This is the ultimate fine art paper featuring outstanding black density and color fidelity.

 Print sizes should be ordered based on the desired longer dimension.
 Sizes do not have to match a predetermined aspect ratio (i.e. 8x10 or 11x14).
 The paper size needed for the print will be determined by the dimension of the image that will provide a minimum border as determined by the printer.
 This will give you an appropriate border for matting and framing your image.
 I do not print borderless, but a borderless final result is simply a matter of cutting the paper from a larger sheet size if you so desire.